 Saranac Lake is a somewhat small village located in the state of New York.
 With a population of 5,274 people and three constituent neighborhoods, Saranac Lake is the 301st largest community in New York.
 Saranac Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Saranac Lake is a decidedly white-collar village, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Saranac Lake is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Saranac Lake who work in office and administrative support (13.77%), food service (10.74%), and management occupations (8.47%).
+Saranac Lake is a decidedly white-collar village, with fully 87.22% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Saranac Lake is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Saranac Lake who work in office and administrative support (15.32%), food service (11.82%), and sales jobs (9.77%).

 The most common language spoken in Saranac Lake is English.
-Other important languages spoken here include Other Indo-European and Russian.
+Other important languages spoken here include Russian and Spanish.